xSplasher/TwitchLichessBot/README.md

 - __```!move e1e2``` Forces a move to be played.__

 - __```!closepoll``` immediately closes the poll and plays the most voted move.__

+## Want to show moves on stream ?

+after you start the bot, open obs in your 'Sources' add a 'Browser' and put ``` http://localhost:7777/ ``` as the URL.

+it will start showing moves when it's chat's turn to move.